MEDIABLOCKAI/docs/MBC-services/api.md

 ### Fetch token

-Tokens are compatible with the Crypto Media Network20 standard, and they also can be burnable/mintable.
+Tokens are compatible with the Media Block Network20 standard, and they also can be burnable/mintable.
 Tokens are an important part of the community economy.

 ```text
 GET /tokens/:address